-My interest in abstract photography came out of a fascination with colorful abstract painting, so it was only natural to give it a go with a camera.
+My interest in abstract photos came out of a fascination with colorful abstract painting, so it was only natural to give it a go with a camera.
 I really enjoy the possibilities of color, shape, and flow.
 I also love the randomness and in-the-moment quality while doing the actual creating.
 It can be fascinating photo fun to make something unique, original, and pretty far out of the box.

-Somewhat like abstract painting itself, abstract photography can be very hit or miss.
+Somewhat like abstract art painting itself, abstract photography can be very hit or miss.
 And being mostly miss means it’s never a sure thing.
 There have been quite a few images that never worked out, but the ones that have can be very satisfying!

-This gallery collection was created with subjects like agate rocks, liquids, and decorative glass such as fancy paperweights.
+This abstract gallery collection was created with subjects like agate rocks, liquids, and decorative glass such as fancy paperweights.
 Most often used were microlenses and some trick lighting setups used to coax out some depth when needed.
 Other times, a regular lens was used outdoors as with the colorful theater neon in the black of night.

 Abstract photos have been a very fun challenge to make art from something different, unusual, and beautiful.
 Random chance can easily play into some of the work, particularly with liquids for instance.
 But chance is really the beautiful fulcrum when creating abstract art.
 I enjoy the creation while being at the edge moment of making something unique mostly out of nothing…or not.
 If not, then I’ve just kept going!